prism-em/prism-em.github.io/tutorial-SuperSTEM.md

 *Tutorial by Colin Ophus (clophus 'at' lbl.gov)*

-*Note that this tutorial was designed for `Prismatic`  version 1.1 - however it should be fully compatible with the current version of `Prismatic` .*
+*Note that this tutorial was designed for `Prismatic`  version 1.1 - however it should be fully compatible with the current version.*

-##

 ## Table of Contents
 - [1 - Install `Prismatic`](#step1)